 Most importantly, we find focusing on a data-driven, quantitative creative testing process very productive.
 We like to get data to understand what is working and not working and use that data to guide our creative process.
 Ultimately that saves your media dollars and us time (win-win).

-Bottom line regarding creative volume, when we’re running managed services, we do what it takes to be successful.
+The bottom line regarding creative volume, when we’re running managed services, we do what it takes to be successful.

 We’ve built our reputation by doing whatever it takes to get to scale and to sustain it.
-Sometimes it takes a big effort in creative development, other times it is significant account rebuilds for media buying.
+Sometimes it takes a big effort in creative development, other times it is significant to account rebuilds for media buying.

 95% of all new creative concepts and variations fail.
 Our objective with creative testing is to move quickly, limit non-converting spend and prototype new concepts and variations.